Undergraduate Academic Regulations

 Honor designations and corresponding grade point averages required are:

-A graduation ceremony is held at the end of the fall and spring semesters.
+Graduation ceremony - One graduation ceremony is held at the end of the spring semester and one at the end of the summer term.
+Students who satisfy degree or certificate requirements at the end of the fall semester will have the completion date (the last day of the semester) indicated on their transcripts and will receive their diplomas at the spring graduation.
 Students who do not plan to attend the ceremony must indicate so on the application for graduation.